jamuhl/backbone.CQRS/README.md

 If you prefer to have the apply function inside you model you could override this too, but be aware all events will be routed to the same apply function, so you will have to distinguish events inside your models apply function!

-You could override the apply function like this to get more control:
+You could override the apply function in your model like this to get more control:

     var PersonCreateDenormalizer = Backbone.CQRS.EventDenormalizer.extend({